NewsPublished 16 March 2023

 Professor Rachael Taylor, University of Otago

 Rachael Taylor has made substantial and multiple contributions to new knowledge in childhood obesity, widely acknowledged as one of the major child health issues worldwide.
 Her early work illustrating the most appropriate waist circumference cut-offs for identifying children with adverse body fat patterns informed guidelines internationally.
-She was an instrumental member of the Otago group that were the first in the world to prove that, contrary to the prevailing view, obesity was detrimental to bone health in children.
+She was an instrumental member of the Otago group that was the first in the world to prove that, contrary to the prevailing view, obesity was detrimental to bone health in children.
 This new risk factor was subsequently incorporated into obesity textbooks.
 World-leading research identified the need to appropriately analyse data measuring time-use across the 24-hour day (sleep, physical activity, sedentary behaviour) in children, which has now been incorporated into new physical activity guidelines in multiple countries.
 Her work on the long-term impact of poor sleep on body fat in children, the ground-breaking randomised controlled trial examining the long-term potential of a brief sleep intervention in infancy to reduce obesity in childhood, along with her research on accurate sleep measurement, have been pivotal in the inclusion of sleep advice in guidelines for effective weight management in children, both nationally and internationally.

 Professor Julia Tolmie, University of Auckland

 For more than thirty years, Julia Tolmie has illuminated urgent legal challenges faced by women across the British Commonwealth.
 These include the defence of abused women facing murder charges, the over-incarceration of Indigenous mothers in parental failure prosecutions, the over-expansion of secondary party liability and the protection of women and children in family court proceedings.
 Julia spearheaded a research programme that re-conceptualises intimate partner violence (IPV) as a form of “social entrapment”.
 Revealing wider patterns of harm through agency records and trial transcripts, this work critiqued simplistic assumptions about IPV embedded in legislation, media coverage, government policy, and family violence safety responses.
 It combined qualitative and quantitative analysis with feminist theories of violence, Indigenous scholarship on colonisation, research on precarity, and complexity theory to contribute a much-needed interpretative framework to the criminal justice system.
 Locally and internationally, social entrapment has been recognised as providing a basis for new forms of engagement with IPV that better match its operation and harm.
-It has resulted in law reforms, informed the government work programme and improved judicial decision-making.
+It has resulted in law reforms, informed the government work programme and improved judicial decision making.

 Professor Qiao Wang, Massey University